-Fig. 12: The Sparqlify concepts and query rewriting workflow.
+Fig. 11: The Sparqlify concepts and query rewriting workflow.

+Figure 11 shows the query rewriting workflow in Sparqlify.
+The rationale of Sparqlify is to leave the schema of the underlying relational database schema unmodified and define RDF views over it.
+SPARQL queries can then be written against those views, which are expressed in the Sparqlify-ML (mapping language).
+Sparqlify-ML is easy to learn for users, who are experienced in SPARQL and SQL and more compact than other syntactic variants such as R2RML.
+The left part of Figure 11 shows all steps, which are performed to answer a query.
+First, the query is converted into an algebra expression.
 This expression is subsequently converted to a normal form.
 Given the query patterns, relevant Sparqlify-ML views need to be detected.
 After this is done, the algebra expression is rewritten to include those relevant views.
 In a next step, optimisations on the algebra expression are performed to improve efficiency.
 Finally, this algebra expression can be transformed to an SQL algebra expression.
 For accomplishing this, we define a general relational algebra for RDB-to-RDF mappings.
 The SQL query, which was obtained, is executed against the relational database.
 Using the defined mappings, the SQL result set returned by the relational database can be converted to a SPARQL result set.